Greek deal shields weaker euro debt from China-driven flight to safety

 Greece and its international lenders clinched a deal expected to be worth about 86 billion euros and to save Athens from default on a debt repayment of 3.2 billion due to the European Central Bank on Aug.
 20.

-Greek 10-year yields fell almost one percentage point to 10.25 percent, while two-year yields dropped more than four percentage points to just below 15 percent.
+Greek 10-year yields fell half a point to 10.66 percent, while two-year yields dropped more than three percentage points to just below 16 percent.

 The yuan devaluation raised concerns about the extent of the economic slowdown in the world’s second biggest economy and its knock-on impact on other regions.